semgrep/semgrep-docs/docs/semgrep-app/findings.md

 **Triaging** means prioritizing a finding based on a policy or criteria set by your team or organization.
 While severity is a factor in triage, your organization may define additional criteria based on coding standards, business, or product goals.

-Semgrep App uses the logic specified in the table below to automatically mark findings as either fixed or removed when a finding is no longer present in the code.
-You can also ignore findings in Semgrep App directly through **triage** or **bulk triage**.
+Semgrep Cloud Platform uses the logic specified in the table below to automatically mark findings as either fixed or removed when a finding is no longer present in the code.
+You can also ignore findings in Semgrep Cloud Platform directly through **triage** or **bulk triage**.

 The triage statuses are as follows: